pattonsgirl/CEG2350/Labs/Lab02/LabTemplate.md

 The answers for this section are to help you record what steps
 are needed to create a file locally (in your cloned repo)
-and push them (sync) with GitHub
+and push them (sync) with GitHub.
+Only `git` commands are valid answers

+1. View the status of the repository:
-1. Add a file for tracking:
+2. Add a file for tracking:
-2. Commit changes:
+3. Commit changes:
-3. Sync local commits with GitHub:
+4. Sync local commits with GitHub:
-4. Sync commits on GitHub to `clone`d repository:
+5. Sync commits on GitHub to `clone`d repository:

 ## Part 2 Answers